-The backlog would be much greater and the adoption times much longer, but for the fact that the Secretary-General has reportedly adjusted the production of reports based on the progress of the Working Group.
+The backlog would be much greater and the adoption times much longer, but for the fact that the Secretary-General has reportedly adjusted the production of reports based on the progress of the Working Group, as mentioned above.
 In 2012, the Secretary-General submitted a record-low two reports to the Working Group.
-In 2013, the production rate only marginally increased, with three reports submitted to the Working Group (see figure 11).
+In 2013 and 2014, the production rate only marginally increased, with the number of conclusions reflecting the number of reports submitted each year (see Figure 11).
 This drop in report production may have contributed to a perceived lack of urgency on behalf of the Working Group to speedily adopt conclusions.
 Also, it has been reported that upon adopting one set of conclusions, the Working Group had to pause its activities since no other reports were available.

 Another factor leading to delays has been the practice of the Working Group to include in its conclusions summaries of the views of the parties to conflict.
 This has reportedly led to lengthy negotiations over the summaries.
-In its conclusions on Colombia in 2012, the Working Group departed from this practice by annexing a statement of the Government.
-However, it has been reported that negotiations over summaries have been less time-consuming throughout 2013.
+In its conclusions on Colombia in 2012, the Working Group departed from this practice by annexing a statement of the government.
+Also, negotiations over summaries have been less time-consuming throughout 2013 and 2014.